AmigoCap/ReViVD/annotated_bibliography.md

 [4]	“DXR: A Toolkit for Building Immersive Data Visualizations.”
 [Online].
 Available: https://sites.google.com/view/dxr-vis.
 [Accessed: 07-Jan-2019].

 ## Books on Unity
+Reference [5] provides an introduction to Unity through some little game projects.
+Optimization of the game and the scenes, collision management, interaction with the virtual environment and user interface are some points which are discussed in this reference.

+In reference [6], A. Cardinale provides aspects of the history of VR technology and equipment.
+He uses the Google SDK to introduce the reader to a VR project with Unity.
+Some explanations and good practices to follow are explained for user interface and use of a controller.
+It also recalls the 5 fundamental rules of ergonomics and immersion to follow in a VR project: motion sickness and immersive experience

+**Ergonomics rules**
+1. Use of a reticle
+2. Depth and eye fatigue
+3. Use of a constant speed
+4. Put markers on the ground
+5. Head tracking

+**Immersion rules**
+1. Lead with light
+2. Use decor and scale
+3. Create a sound universe
+4. Interact with look
+5. Do not disregard the visual aspect

 [5]	A. Cardinale, Créez des jeux de A à Z avec Unity: bases et jeux mobiles.
 Paris: D-BookeR éditions, 2015.

 [6]	A. Cardinale, Développer des applis innovantes avec Unity: réalité virtuelle et réalité augmentée.
 Anzin: D-Booker éditions, 2017.